-Cesare Romiti, who steered Fiat in tense social times, dies
+Cesare Romiti, who steered Fiat through tough times, dies

 The strike was broken, with laid-off workers given unemployment benefits, “but the future of the company and its employees was safe,” Romiti concluded.

-Romiti was born in Rome on June 24, 1923, the son of an Italian postal worker who was fired because he opposed Benito Mussolini’s fascist regime.
 He took a university degree in economics, and went on to hold executive posts in several Italian and foreign companies, including as CEO of Alitalia, Italy’s flagship airline, in the early 1970s.

 Romiti helped Fiat launch new car models and close the historic Lingotto factory in Turin to put the company solidly on the path to profits.
 He left the company, as chairman, in 1998.
 By then, Fiat’s market share in Italy had dropped below 40% as foreign brands gained in popularity with consumers.